aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 by LU ĢZZF, LVMI Silava, and LĢIA are greater than 0.999999).

-The arithmetic mean between the DEMs developed by LU ĢZZF and LVMI Silava, prepared in the LU project "Improvement of sustainable soil resource management in agriculture," was used as the base DEM.
+The arithmetic mean between the DEMs developed by LU ĢZZF and LVMI Silava, prepared in the University of Latvia project "Improvement of sustainable soil resource management in agriculture", was used as the base DEM.
 The resolution of this DEM is 1 m, which is not necessary for species distribution modeling input data, therefore the layer is designed to correspond to the reference 10 m raster.